Hey. Christmas is always associated with traditions and I guess you guys might not be familiar with Slovak Christmas traditions.

 “may you be as sweet and as good as this honey“

-- First course is raw garlic cut into small pieces and slightly salted.
+- The first course is raw garlic cut into small pieces and slightly salted.
 You can eat it with bread if you want to.
 It’s supposed to bring you health for next year.

 - We eat Christmas wafer from church dipped in honey for good health as well

-- Next dish is traditional mushroom soup called “mačanka” – can’t really translate that but it’s mushroom cream soup you eat with bread and baked potatoes.
+- The next dish is traditional mushroom soup called “mačanka” – can’t really translate that but it’s mushroom cream soup you eat with bread and baked potatoes.
 The best part is that we usually get to pick the mushrooms up ourselves during the summer and then froze them for winter.

 - Another dish is cabbage and bean soup, also with some mushrooms and after few days we add the sausage in it. ( we eat Christmas food for next week at least)

 - Next dist is fish – traditionally it’s supposed to be carp.
 You buy alive one that spends a few days in your bath before and then you get to kill it, cook and eat but this tradition never caught up in our family.
-We usually have salmon with potatoes salad.
+We usually have salmon with potato salad.
 Our salad is a bit different from what you might imagine.
-Potatoes are cooked and cut to small pieces just as carrot, pickles, eggs, peas, onions mixed with mayo, mustard, and seasoning.
+Potatoes are cooked and cut into small pieces just as carrots, pickles, eggs, peas, onions mixed with mayo, mustard, and seasoning.